 Most owners will be able to tell if their dog has a problem with fireworks and if your dogs reactions are very severe and distressing to you then help from your vet in times of exposure, if you know they are coming, may be your only option.
 I am not a qualified vet but a qualified behaviourist and we did look at some drugs in my training.
-The only thing I would like to say here is stay away from the drug ACP (acepromazine), this drug sedates the dog but still allows then to mentally experience all the scary stimuli, but not be able to react to them, many dogs will come out of this sedation more noise phobic (scared of) than before.
+The only thing I would like to say here is stay away from the drug ACP (acepromazine), this drug sedates the dog but still allows them to mentally experience all the scary stimuli, but not be able to react to them, many dogs will come out of this sedation more noise phobic (scared of) than before.
 In my opinion it is a terrible drug for overcoming fear/phobia issues.

-I know of some dog owners who live in Lewes in Sussex, England where they have a huge fireworks festival every year and they will go to family or friends who live away from there to help their dogs out, (where they go may still have some fireworks but the intensity will be drastically reduced), but this is only option for some.
+I know of some dog owners who live in Lewes in Sussex, England where they have a huge fireworks festival every year and they will go to family or friends who live away from there to help their dogs out, (where they go may still have some fireworks but the intensity will be drastically reduced), but this is only an option for very few.
 For those dogs with problems of a lesser nature all the following may help.

 The first thing I want to look at is DAP (dog appeasing pheromone, brand name Adaptil).
-Now, this is not a cure by any stretch of the imagination. bUt I do definitely think it does help things in many dogs (not all dogs).
+Now, this is not a cure by any stretch of the imagination. but I do definitely think it does help things in many dogs (not all dogs).
 DAP is a chemical copy of the pheromone that a bitch produces to calm her puppies when they are anxious or stressed and the association that the pup and juvenile dog have with this pheromone is carried on into adult life and so when used properly with other initiatives may help by calming the dog.

 THE EFFECTIVENESS OF DAP obviously relies on the fact that your dog, when a pup, did spend it's puppy hood with the mother and so actually experienced the using of this pheromone in times of actual anxiety/stress.
-Pups that did not spend their first 8 weeks with mum: puppy farms, crated pups, isolated pups, mum not present, will not respond to DAP, SADLY THERE ARE MANY PUPS/DOGS THAT HAD THIS BAD START IN LIFE.
+Pups that did not spend their first 8 weeks with mum: puppy farms, crated pups, isolated pups, mum not present, will not respond to DAP, SADLY THERE ARE MANY PUPS/DOGS OUT THERE THAT HAD THIS BAD START IN LIFE.

 These DAP's are not expensive and should be purchased well before the event (fireworks night etc), the plug in version needs to be plugged in and working two weeks before the event to help with building up a calming environment (the day before is no good).
 The sort you want to go for are the plug in one (like a plug in air freshener) and the spray.
-DAP is in no way harmful to your dog and I am a great believer in trying something that your pet does not have to ingest (swallow) or have injected to get possible benefits.
+DAP is in no way harmful to your dog (OR US) and I am a great believer in trying something that your pet does not have to ingest (swallow) or have injected to get possible benefits.